ryanphilipcohen/nba-performance-outliers/goals.md

 #### Stage 3: Wrap-up

 1. Turn the project into an executable
-1. Create a requirements.txt file if needed (?)
+2. Create a requirements.txt file if needed (?)
-1. Create a README.md with instructions on how to use
+3. Create a README.md with instructions on how to use
+4. Make the repo public